Be Baptized

 Discuss these questions:

-• What does it teach us about God?
+3. What does this passage teach us about God?

-• What does it teach us about people?
+4. What does this passage teach us about people?

 What does it mean that Jesus is both Lord and Messiah (Acts 2:36)?